KnpLabs/KnpGaufretteBundle/README.markdown

         arguments: [@acme_test.mongodb, %acme_test.gridfs.prefix%]
 ```

-Please note it is possible to prepare MongoGridFS service anyway you like.
+Note that it is possible to prepare MongoGridFS service anyway you like.
 This is just one way to do it.

 ## MogileFS (mogilefs)